MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 In addition to physical space, it helps to have a mob station set up that is ready to use at any time.
 I have found the following have helped in having a comfortable mob programming station to work at.

-1. Large Screen TV (at least 50")
+- Large Screen TV (at least 50")
-2. Separate smaller screen for mob timer (19" - 21")
+- Separate smaller screen for mob timer (19" - 21")
-3. Whiteboard that is accessible for writing and brainstorming
+- Whiteboard that is accessible for writing and brainstorming
-4. Comfortable area where people can sit or stand side-by-side without feeling cramped
+- Comfortable area where people can sit or stand side-by-side without feeling cramped
-5. Adjustable sitting / standing table with multi port USB hub
+- Adjustable sitting / standing table with multi port USB hub
-6. Wireless mouse
+- Wireless mouse
-7. Mini pc used for remoting in to the developer machine
+- Assortment of keyboards (wireless if possible, but whatever they are comfortable with)
-8. Assortment of keyboards (wireless if possible, but whatever they are comfortable with)
+- Mini pc used for remoting in to the developer machine

 #### Rent or borrow equipment first